surabhilata/ECLIPSE/README.md

 ## Quick start — run ECLIPSE on test data

-A small test dataset is provided to verify your installation and demonstrate the expected output.
-The dataset is a single *P. aeruginosa* PAO1 proteome, so the full pipeline was tested on CPU Apple M3 of clock frequency 2.40 GHz with 8 physical cores on Darwin 23.3.0 (x86_64) operating system.
+A small test dataset is provided in directory "test_data.zip" to verify your installation and demonstrate the expected output.
+The dataset is a single *P. aeruginosa* PAO1 proteome,  the full pipeline was tested on CPU Apple M3 of clock frequency 2.40 GHz with 8 physical cores on Darwin 23.3.0 (x86_64) operating system.
 The test data runtime is 5.6 mins with peak memory of 6 gb.
 One can also launch the notebook through Virtual Studio Code.

 ### 1. Unpack the test data